 Stockpile sunscreens and moisturizer cream if you think you’re going to spend a lot of time in the sun when bugging out.

 Honey can be applied on wounds because it acts as an antibacterial.
-So is lemon juice.
+So does lemon juice.

-Keep your first-aid supplies in the outside pockets of your BOB for quick access.
+Keep your first-aid supplies handy in the outside pockets of your BOB for quick access.